Norham and Twizel Bridge

 Before long we arrive at Twizel Bridge.
 This is the name of the small hamlet here but there is a Twizel Bridge and also a Twizel Castle.
 We will visit both.
 The castle was originally a medieval castle but what remains now is just the shell of an ancient folly.
 The bridge however was built in 1511 and was a very important crossing point on the River Till, especially during the Anglo-Scottish wars.

-After the walk we will be visiting the Masons Arms for refreshments, they have a small selection of cakes available.
+After the walk we will be visiting the Masons Arms.

 We look forward to seeing you there.